calimero-network/core/CONTRIBUTING.md

 This guide outlines the contribution workflow to make the process smooth and effective for everyone.

-Start by reading the [README][] to understand the project better.
+Start by reading the [README][README] to understand the project better.

 ## Project Status

 This project is actively being developed.

-You can check out the open [Issues][], monitor the development progress, and contribute.
+You can check out the open [Issues][Issues], monitor the development progress, and contribute.

 ## Getting Started

-There are several ways you can contribute:
+There are several ways you can contribute :

-- Solve open [Issues][]
+- Solve open [Issues][Issues]
 - Report bugs or suggest features
 - Enhance the documentation